department-of-veterans-affairs/vets-api-clients/test_accounts.md

 ## Representative

-These test users have Power of Attorney (POA) for specific Veterans and can be used to test the [Benefits Claims API] (https://developer.va.gov/explore/benefits/docs/claims?version=current).
+These test users have Power of Attorney (POA) for specific Veterans and can be used to test the [Benefits Claims API](https://developer.va.gov/explore/benefits/docs/claims?version=current).
 During the authentication process, we look up the Office of General Counsel (OGC) POA code associated with the Veteran and validate that the Representative has a matching POA code.

 **Both Veterans and non-Veterans can be Representatives.**